jbush001/NyuziProcessor/tests/render/README.md

-These tests validate the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
+These tests verify the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
 Each contains an image 'reference.png' that shows what the result should look like.
-The result of the simulation will be written to 'output.png'.
-The following command can be used to compare them.
+Tests write the result of the simulation will to 'output.png'.
+The following command will to compare them.

     convert output.png reference.png -compose subtract -composite diff.png

-*Unfortunately, different versions of ImageMagick produce different images for the exact same framebuffer contents.
-This may be because of how the alpha channel is generated.
+*Unfortunately, different versions of ImageMagick produce different images for the exactsame framebuffer contents.
+This may be because of how the renderer outputs the alpha channel.*
-The raw framebuffer contents are stored in `WORK/output.bin`.*

 # How to run